wp-plugins/follow-category-feeds/readme.txt

 == Screenshots ==

 1. Plugin showing link to RSS feed for Linux, Open Source and Ubuntu categories in post foooter
+2. Plugin Options Page

 == Changelog ==

+= 2.1 =

+* Added option to show the category feed link on other pages, such as home page and archives

+* Added `follow-cat-feed` class to the category links.
+You can use `.follow-cat-feed` CSS class to style it.

-= 1.0 =
+= 2.0 =

-* Initial public release
+* Fixed the bug in using `get_category_feed_link` function, which was causing category feed links to strip off `/feed` in URL.

+* Added option to change the category feed link title.
+You can change this in WP-Admin --> Settings --> Follow Category Feeds.

 = 1.1 =
 * Since `get_category_rss_link` function is deprecated, we are using `get_category_feed_link` function to get category feed link.

 * Added `fcfeeds` class to the output.
 So, you can style it now using `.fcfeeds` class.

+= 1.0 =

+* Initial public release

 == Upgrade Notice ==

-* Version 1.0 uses a deprecated function.
-So, if you are using the first version, please update to version 1.1 or later.
-Sorry about that.
+* Version 1.0 has a deprecated function and there is a bug in version 1.1.
+So, please update to the latest version (2.0 or later)